Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - **At the POI level** (for both absolute and relative positioning):

-  - The GPS and "Visibility in meters" **for that specific POI.** This we also suggest leaving at 1500 meters, about a mile, so that it can be found even if the GPS signal is way off.
+  - **Geofencing:** The GPS position and "Visibility in meters" of a POI is used to geofence that specific POI.
+  - We suggest leaving Visibility at the default value of 1500 meters, about a mile, so that it can be found even if the GPS signal is way off.

-  - Even if the artist then decides to use "Relative location (x,y,z)" the ARpoise server stills needs the POIs GPS position to decide whether or not to show the POI at all.
-(If it is close enough to be shown, it is then shown at the relative position, not the GPS position.)
+  - Then depending on whether you use "Relative location (x,y,z)" to position the POI, or leave it blank so the GPS position is used to determine its absolute position to the viewer, the app draws the POI at the correct perspective and size.

-- So if for instance the artist lives in Oakland and wants to move their POIs to Japantown, they have to ask the admin to move the entire layer to Japantown first.
+- So if for instance an artist lives in Oakland and wants to move their POIs to Japantown, they have to ask the admin to move the entire layer to Japantown first.
 Otherwise, ARpoise thinks:
   - The layer is in Oakland.
   - The POIs are all in Japantown.
-  - Japantown is over 200 meters away from Oakland, so I won't show anything at all!
+  - Japantown is over 200 meters away from Oakland, and would be too small to see, so I won't show anything at all!

 .